nebulaai/voice-recognition/README.md

-# Voice recognition
+# Voice Recognition

-##Introduction to Mozilla Deep Speech
+## Introduction to Mozilla Deep Speech

 Mozilla Deep Speech is Mozilla’s implementation of Baidu’s Deep Speech [1] Neural Network Architecture.
 It is designed for various reasons: